raspberrypilearning/mapping-the-weather/worksheet.md

     stations = get(url).json()
     ```

-1. Save and run this file, to fetch the data.
-You can examine the data by typing the following into the Python shell.
+1. Save and run this file to fetch the data.
+You can examine the data by typing the following into the Python shell:

     ``` python
     stations['items'][0]